OBF/obf-docs/code-of-conduct/incident-reporting-guidelines.md

 ## 3.2 Alternate contact points

-**Ombudsperson**: If you are uncomfortable emailing to the OBF's Code of Conduct Committee, you can send your incident report the ombudsperson.
-The designated ombudsman for OBF is **Tracy Teal**, who can be contacted by emailing `<dedicated email>`.
-Reports made to ombudsperson will not be shared with the committee unless agreed with the reporters.
+**Ombudsperson**: If you are uncomfortable emailing the OBF's Code of Conduct Committee, you can send your incident report to the ombudsperson.
+The designated ombudsperson for OBF is **Tracy Teal**, who can be contacted by emailing `ombuds@open-bio.org`.
+Reports made to the ombudsperson will not be shared with the committee unless agreed with the reporters.

 **Board Members**: Alternatively, you can also contact all the members of the OBF board by emailing [board@open-bio.org](mailto:board@open-bio.org).